Understanding IP3: What It Is and What It Isn't

 What IP3 Is

 IP3 stands for Third-Order Intercept Point.
-It’s a theoretical figure of merit used to describe the linearity of RF systems — especially amplifiers, mixers, and receivers.
-It indicates how well a system can handle strong signals without generating undesired intermodulation products.
+It’s an extrapolated figure of merit used to describe the linearity of RF systems — especially amplifiers, mixers, and receivers.
+In practical terms, it indicates how well a system can handle strong signals without generating third-order intermodulation distortion (often written as IM3).

-Third-order intermodulation products arise when two strong signals (at frequencies f1 and f2) are input into a nonlinear device.
-The system produces unwanted signals at 2f1 - f2 and 2f2 - f1.
+Third-order intermodulation products arise when two strong, closely spaced signals (at frequencies f1 and f2) are applied to a nonlinear device.
+The nonlinearity produces unwanted signals at 2f1 - f2 and 2f2 - f1.
 These fall close to the original signals and are hard to filter.
-Unlike second-order products (which can fall far away in frequency), third-order products tend to land inside your band of interest.
+Unlike many second-order products (which often land farther away and can be easier to filter, depending on the system), third-order products can land inside your band of interest.

-IP3 is defined by extrapolating the output power of the fundamental tone and the third-order product on a log-log scale.
-These two curves rise at different rates:
+IP3 is found by extrapolating the output power of the fundamentals and the third-order products on a dB scale (output power versus input power).
+In the small-signal region, these two lines rise at different rates:

 - The fundamental increases at +1 dB per 1 dB increase in input

-- The third-order products rise at +3 dB per 1 dB increase in input
+- The third-order products increase at +3 dB per 1 dB increase in input

 IP3 is typically expressed as: